Divorce Mediator Justin L. Kelsey of Skylark Law & Mediation guest blogs about questions to ask before hiring a divorce mediator.

 Going through any type of family dispute can be extremely stressful, and you want to find professionals that reduce that stress by understanding you and your goals.

 About the Author: Justin L. Kelsey is a Massachusetts divorce mediator and collaborative law attorney at Skylark Law & Mediation.
+He is a member of the Board of Directors of Massachusetts Collaborative Law Council and the Board of Directors of the Massachusetts Council of Family Mediators.

 Disclaimer: The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 You are invited to contact our office.
 Contacting the office does not create an attorney-client or mediator-client relationship.
 Please do not send any confidential information to the office until such time as an attorney-client or mediator-client relationship has been established.
 This blog is considered an advertisement for the Law Office of Lynch & Owens, P.C. d/b/a South Shore Divorce Mediation.
 The Massachusetts Rules of Professional Conduct broadly govern all advertisements and communications made by attorneys and law firms in the Commonwealth.
 Generally, legal websites and any other content published on the internet by lawyers are considered a type of communication and an advertisement, according to the Comments to Rule 7.2.